Onshore natural gas

 The industry uses fewer chemical additives.
 Hydraulic fracturing uses a solution of more than 98% water and less than 2% chemicals.
 Today, there are more biodegradable products and less toxic options.

-Wells drilled for hydraulic fracturing are hundreds of meters below the depth of drilled water wells.
-That fact, along with the well’s concrete and steel casing, means there is very little risk of contaminating water quality in the area.
+Wells drilled for hydraulic fracturing are hundreds of meters below the depth of drilled water wells and one or more impervious rock layers separate fresh water formations from formations that contain natural gas or oil.
+That, along with the well’s concrete and steel casing, means there is very little risk of contaminating water quality in the area.
 Also, well water surveys are done before and after activity to make sure there has been no impact.

 Protecting human health is paramount.
 Regulators set limitations, such as setback distances and well density limits, along with other occupational health and safety measures to reduce impacts on people’s health.